DTRHnet/DtRH-Utility/DtRH-logger/README.md

 # DtRH-Logger

 ## Overview

-`dtrhLogger` is a Python logging utility that enhances application observability through advanced logging features, thread safety, and configurable options.
-It integrates with the `rich` library for pretty console output and supports various logging mechanisms including a separate module for trace.
+DtRH-Logger is a Python logging utility that enhances application observability through advanced logging features, thread safety, and configurable options.
+It integrates with the `rich` library for pretty console output and supports various logging mechanisms.

 ## Features